error

 Enclose these documents and information with the form or your letter:

-• Overview of all the countries and places where you have been to since your entry ban.
-This is to show that you are outside the EU during the request for lifting
+- Overview of all the countries and places where you have been to since your entry ban.
+This is to show that you are outside the EU for the duration of the entry ban.

-• In case of a criminal case: information on the state of affairs and course of the criminal case.
+- Information on the current state of affairs and the expected course of the criminal case.

-• If you give someone else permission to ask for the ban to be lifted on your behalf, an authorisation with your signature is needed.
+- If you give someone else permission to ask for the pronouncement of undesirability to be lifted on your behalf, an authorisation with your signature is needed.

 Have official foreign documents legalised and translated into Dutch, English, French or German.